-5.2 The selection process for consultants normally involves the following steps:

-- a) Defining the scope, objectives and estimated budget of the proposed assignment and determining the selection procedure to be followed; - b) Identifying consultants that are qualified to perform the required services and preparing a short list of qualified firms; - c) Inviting proposals from the short-listed firms;
+- 5.2 The selection process for consultants normally involves the following steps: - a) defining the scope, objectives and estimated budget of the proposed assignment and determining the selection procedure to be followed; - b) identifying consultants that are qualified to perform the required services and preparing a short list of qualified firms; - c) inviting proposals from the short-listed firms;

-- d) Evaluating and comparing capabilities and proposals and selecting the preferred consultant; - e) Negotiating a contract with the selected consultant; and - f) Contract administration.

-5.3 Some of these steps may be simplified or omitted, depending on the value of the contract for services to be performed:

-- a) For contracts estimated to cost less than ECU 50,000 with individuals or firms, a qualified consultant may be selected directly, without the requirement to prepare a short list, and a contract negotiated with the selected consultant. - b) For contracts estimated to cost ECU 50,000 or more with individuals, selection should be made on the basis of an evaluation of short-listed, qualified candidates and the rationale for the choice should be recorded. - c) For contracts with firms that are estimated to cost ECU 50,000 or more and less than ECU 200,000, a short list of qualified firms should be prepared.
+- d) evaluating and comparing capabilities and proposals and selecting the preferred consultant; - e) negotiating a contract with the selected consultant; and - f) contract administration. - 5.3 Some of these steps may be simplified or omitted, depending on the value of the contract for services to be performed: - a) For contracts estimated to cost less than ECU 50,000 with individuals or firms, a qualified consultant may be selected directly, without the requirement to prepare a short list, and a contract negotiated with the selected consultant. - b) For contracts estimated to cost ECU 50,000 or more with individuals, selection should be made on the basis of an evaluation of short-listed, qualified candidates and the rationale for the choice should be recorded. - c) For contracts with firms that are estimated to cost ECU 50,000 or more and less than ECU 200,000, a short list of qualified firms should be prepared.
 The selection should be based on an evaluation of the short-listed firms' proven experience and current expertise related to the assignment, without a requirement that the firms submit specific proposals for carrying out the assignment. - d) Major contracts with firms estimated to cost ECU 200,000 or more should follow a competitive procedure based on invited proposals from a short list of qualified firms.

-Short Lists
+Short lists

-5.4 Short lists of consultants should normally include no less than three and no more than six qualified and experienced consultants (candidates or firms, as the case may be).
-The list should normally comprise a wide geographic spread of consultants, including wherever possible at least one qualified consultant from one of the Bank's countries of operations and normally no more than two from any one country.
-To assist clients and Bank staff in the preparation of short lists the Bank maintains a register of consultants.

-5.5 No affiliate of the client shall be included on a short list unless it can be demonstrated that there is not a significant degree of common ownership, influence or control amongst the client and the affiliate and that the affiliate would not be placed in a position where its judgement in the execution of the assignment may be biased.

-5.6 For large assignments with firms estimated to cost ECU 200,000 or more, complex or specialised assignments, or operations involving a significant number of similar assignments, a formal notice soliciting expressions of interest from qualified firms shall be published in the Bank's Procurement Opportunities.
-The short list shall be prepared on the basis of the responses to the solicitation and information from the register of consultants.
+- 5.4 Short lists of consultants should normally include no less than three and no more than six qualified and experienced consultants (candidates or firms, as the case may be).
+The list should normally comprise a wide geographic spread of consultants, including wherever possible at least one qualified consultant from one of the Bank's countries of operations and normally no more than two from any one country. - 5.5 No affiliate of the client shall be included on a short list unless it can be demonstrated that there is not a significant degree of common ownership, influence or control between the client and the affiliate and that the affiliate would not be placed in a position where its judgement in the execution of the assignment may be biased. - 5.6 For large assignments with firms estimated to cost ECU 200,000 or more, complex or specialised assignments, or operations involving a significant number of similar assignments, a formal notice soliciting expressions of interest from qualified firms shall be published in the Bank's Procurement Opportunities.
+The short list shall be prepared on the basis of the responses to the solicitation. - 5.7 Requests for proposals, including all published procurement notices, shall be prepared by the client in one of the Bank's working languages.
+The Bank may require that requests for proposals also be prepared in another working language of the Bank which shall be specified in the request for proposals as the governing language.

-Evaluation and Selection
+Evaluation and selection